 Get Your College or Career Path Started at RichmondCC

-College & Career Readiness classes at Richmond Community College provide educational opportunities for adults to improve their reading, writing, mathematics and communication skills through five major program components – Adult Basic Education (ABE), Adult High School (AHS), English as a Second Language (ESL) and High School Equivalency (HSE).
+College & Career Readiness classes at Richmond Community College provide educational opportunities for adults to improve their reading, writing, mathematics and communication skills through four major program components – Adult Basic Education (ABE), Adult High School (AHS), English as a Second Language (ESL) and High School Equivalency (HSE).
 In all program areas, students follow individual learning plans designed to help them meet their unique goals.
 This enables students to learn at their own pace with one-on-one assistance from an instructor as needed.

 College & Career Readiness Admission Requirements